 Number in Tested Set: 3

-Yet compared to similar fabric cubes, these aren't our favorite.
-They're unimpressive in their construction and materials with sloppy seams, loose ends, and a feeling that doesn't inspire confidence in their ability to hold up to years of use.
-They also don't come in as many colors as other options — though they may still be offered in a color that works for your home without spending very much.Material: Fabric exterior, cardboard within
+Compared to similar fabric cubes, this isn't our favorite option.
+The unimpressive materials and construction, with sloppy seams and loose ends, don't inspire confidence in their ability to hold up to years of use.
+They're also not available in many color choices — though you may find a hue that works with your decor at a nominal price.Material: Fabric exterior, cardboard within

 Number in Tested Set: 6